Association ou organisation à but non lucratif

 The Children's Scholarship Fund aims to maximize educational opportunity for all children: for those in need by offering tuition assistance in grades K-8 for alternatives to faltering conventional schools, and for all children by supporting and cultivating education reform and parental choice efforts.

-Currently: This school year, Children's Scholarship Fund is awarding $41.1 million in scholarships to almost 25,700 children attending private and parochial elementary schools across the country.
+Currently: In the 2013-14 school year, Children's Scholarship Fund and its partner programs awarded scholarships to more than 26,750 children attending private and parochial elementary schools across the country.

 True Value: But the truth is that CSF awards lead to more than just test scores.
 They empower parents and grandparents to choose a private or parochial school, providing them with a larger stake in the child's education, and strengthening the family in the process.
 The scholarships also stabilize enrollments at private schools that provide a safe and academically sound environment in tough inner-city neighborhoods, increasing education options for everyone.